alexmcdermid/real-estate-quest/README.md

 The backend logic is implemented using Firebase Cloud Functions.
 Here are the main functions and their roles:

 - **getQuestionsByChapter**: Callable function that returns a list of questions for a given chapter.
 It checks the user's membership status to determine if premium questions should be included.
+- **getFlashCardsByChapter**: Callable function that returns a list of flashcards for a given chapter.
+Like questions, it checks membership status to determine if premium flashcards should be included.
 - **importQuestionsFromRepo**: Scheduled function that imports and updates question data from a GitHub repository into Firestore, ensuring the latest content is available.
+- **importFlashCardsFromRepo**: Scheduled function that imports and updates flashcard data from a GitHub repository into Firestore, running daily after the questions import.
 - **expireCanceledMemberships**: Scheduled function that checks for memberships scheduled to expire and updates user status and claims accordingly.
 - **createCheckoutSession**: Callable function that creates a Stripe Checkout session for either a monthly subscription or a lifetime membership, returning a secure payment URL.
 - **handleStripeWebhook**: HTTP function that processes Stripe webhook events (e.g., payment completed, subscription updated) to update user membership status and custom claims in Firebase Auth and Firestore.